 Summer is in full swing and it’s time to clean out my house!
-We have a dog, Piper baby piper dilly, and the older she gets, the stinkier she gets, poor thing.
+We have a dog, Piper Baby Piper Dilly, and despite how cute she is, she still smells like a dog.
 Despite regular baths and all the fancy cleaners and deodorizers, by the end of winter, you can’t escape the smell of dog lingering in the air.
 Lucky for all of you, I have found some tips and tricks to help me rid my rugs of the smell in a cheap, easy way and keep it smelling nice and fresh.

 -A few back to back rain-free days, the sunnier, the better.

 -A large enough area to leave your rug outdoors to dry.

 -Vinegar in a spray bottle (get an amber spray bottle if you want to add essential oil scents to the vinegar to cut down on the odor) vinegar)

 You can find your supplies at the dollar store, or (BONUS!) maybe in your own cupboard, minus the weather and space, of course.
 If you have kiddos that love to help you clean, like mine (don’t be jealous 🙂 ) then grab an extra scrubber brush or two so they can join in.

 First things first, vacuum, and then vacuum again, especially if you have pets.
 Common sense, I know, but I said it anyway.
 Next, take your rug outside and put (preferably hang, if you can) it in the sunniest place you have access to.
 I draped mine over the railing on our deck, with the longest side running parallel to the railing.
 I find that it dries much faster this way for me because gravity helps pull the water down and out.
 Keep that in mind whenever you are looking for a spot to lay out your own rug.